 04 Mar How do Air Ducts Work?

 Commercial businesses use HVAC systems to ensure temperatures are just right so employees can work without feeling too hot or cold.
 Air ducts are a vital part of the HVAC system, and they work by circulating cooled or heated air through the building.
 Ductwork is used to direct conditioned air where it is needed most.
-But, what components make up a HVAC, and how do air ducts work?
+But what components make up an HVAC, and how do air ducts work?

 Main Components of the Ductwork System and How they Operate

-Duct systems play an important part in any commercial building’s climate control system.
+Duct systems play an essential part in any commercial building’s climate control system.
 They help distribute conditioned air evenly throughout the building, improving comfort and saving energy.
 Below are some of the main parts of ductwork and a brief overview of how they work.

 Ducts (Pipes and Trunks)